BismaYB/Exploratory-Data-Analysis-EDA-/README.md

   ### 7. Note

-  this is a fictional dataset used strictly for to demonstrate beginner data analysis skills.
-The results are not official and should not be used to conclude actual relationships between the variables listed in ABC company dataset.
+  This is a dataset used strictly for to demonstrate beginner data analysis skills.
+The results are not official and should not be used to conclude actual relationships between the variables listed in employee dataset.